evilsocket/www.pwnagotchi.ai/content/configuration/_index.md

 ## Connecting to Pi0w with MicroUSB cable on Linux Host

 {{% notice warning %}}
 <p><b>DEV NOTE:</b> These are directions for the recommended hardware, a Pi0w - and connecting to it from a Linux based host via a Micro-USB through the data port.
 This was written while connecting to a Pi0w with a Data Capable MicroUSB to a Macbook Pro late 2012 running Ubuntu 19.04.
-It will also work on Lenovo's running Ubuntu 19.10.
-We can not guarantee these specific directions work on any other OS.
-Hopefully further write ups will be provided at a later date.</p>
+It will also work on Lenovo's running Ubuntu 19.04 and 19.10.
+We can not guarantee these specific directions work on any other OS.</p>
 {{% /notice %}}

 ### Pre-Face